Quito: Climate

-The southern part of Quito has a subtropical highland climate (Köppen climate classification Cfb), while the northern part has a warm-summer mediterranean climate (Köppen climate classification Csb).
-Because of its altitude and location on the equator, Quito has a fairly constant cool climate.
+Quito features a subtropical highland climate with uniform precipitation (Köppen: Cfb, Trewartha: Cfll).
+Because of its altitude and location on the equator, Quito has a fairly constant cool but comfortable climate.
 The average afternoon maximum temperature is 21.4 C, and the average night-time minimum temperature is 9.8 C. The annual average temperature is 15.6 C. The city has only two seasons: dry and wet.
 The dry season, June through August (3 months), is referred to as summer; the wet season, September through May (9 months), is referred to as winter.
 Annual precipitation, depending on location, is over 1000 mm.

-Due to its altitude, Quito receives some of the greatest solar radiation in the world, sometimes reaching a UV Index of 24 by solar noon.
+Due to its altitude, Quito receives some of the greatest solar radiation in the world, sometimes reaching a UV Index of 24 by solar noon under clear skies.

 The fact that Quito lies almost on the equator means that high pressure systems are extremely rare.
 Pressure is stable, so very low pressure systems are also rare.
 From 1 July 2010 to 30 June 2011 the lowest pressure recorded was 998.2 hPa, and the highest was 1015.2 hPa.
 Despite the absence of high pressure, Quito can still experience settled weather.
 Generally, the highest pressure is around midnight and the lowest in the mid-afternoon.

+Water

+The vast majority of Quito's water comes from the paramo, high-altitude grass and shrublands above the tree line but below the snow.
+In the 1990s, facing water shortages, the Quito Water Company (EPMAPS) partnered with The Nature Conservancy to start FONAG (Fund for the Protection of Water in Spanish) to preserve these paramos, which includes moving cattle and sheep to graze elsewhere, and protecting it from slash and burn agriculture, and mining companies.